 Custom Cabinetry Ideas for Your Kitchen Remodel

 Many kitchen cabinets in Atlanta, Georgia’s historic homes were originally built in the early 1900s or even the late 1800s.
 In some cases, particularly in homes built before 1910, no kitchen cabinetry existed at all.
 Instead, storage consisted of shelves, tables, and pantries.
 In historic homes where cabinetry was originally installed, function is often compromised and storage confined.
 No one dreamed of the kind of gadgets and inventory we'd be asking a kitchen to store in the 2000s.
 Older cabinets that have served their time will surely show their wear and tear.
 Warped alignment and faded finishes are common.

-At Copper Sky, we recognize the importance of preserving this historicity while introducing efficient functionality.
+At Copper Sky Design + Remodel, we recognize the responsibility of preserving historic elements while introducing efficient functionality.
 Remodeling kitchens in Georgia means we specialize in integrating modern utility with original aesthetics.
 Get beautiful, functional cabinets that complement the style of your historic home.
-In other words, we’re here to say you can have your cake and eat it too.
+In other words, we’re here to say you can have your cake and eat it too!
 Here’s how.

 Add Design Depth to End Panels

 We’ve all heard that it’s the finishes that bring the magic to a remodel, and this is certainly true in the kitchen.
 In our coastal-inspired Atlanta renovation, we started by installing some unique, quarter-sawn, inset cabinets.
 We paid special attention to finishing them with fine detail, adding paneled craftsmanship to the exposed ends that wrap around the island and built-in table area, creating texture and interest where there would otherwise be a smooth, unimaginative surface.

 Don’t Be Afraid of Color

 This reluctance to commit to bold color is certainly understandable.
 Colors in the kitchen can elicit a “love it or hate it” response, but if you’re working closely with an experienced designer to incorporate your favorite palette, you’ll end up with a personalized and perfect place that feels exactly right.
 Successfully executing statement color might empower you to try it again in your next project!